-Myra Sessions, MS, MS
+Myra Sessions, MS

 Myra Sessions has extensive healthcare delivery reform experience with a focus on system transformation, the patient-centered medical home (PCMH), and behavioral health integration.
 An established collaborator and facilitator, Myra aligns aims and expectations to generate organizational change for her clients.